 Born in Transylvania, Ioana Vrabie grew up as third culture child in Tuscany, Italy, where she emigrated with her mother at the age of eight.
 The fact that she could not identify completely both with her original communist culture and her new capitalistic one, meant for her to develop an inquisitive approach towards life, that compelled her to be in constant search for her own personal truth.

-She showed an early inclination towards arts and crafts, especially collage and mixed media, gaining a few local prizes.
+She showed an early inclination towards arts and crafts, especially collage and mixed media, winning a few local prizes.

-At the age on sixteen her grandfather gifted here with a Zorki 6 (the Eastern European version of Leica II) and her love for photography started.
+At the age on sixteen her grandfather gifted her with a Zorki 6 (the Eastern European version of Leica II) and her love for photography started.